-Brand new to our list of attractions in North Mayo, this beautiful art museum and gallery space in Ballycastle will showcase the 800+ works of contemporary art that form the Ballinglen Permanent Collection – one of the most significant collections in Ireland.
+Brand new to our list of attractions in North Mayo.
+Ballinglen is a beautiful art museum and gallery space in Ballycastle.
+It will showcase the 800+ works of contemporary art which form the Ballinglen Permanent Collection.
+Subsequently, this collection has become one of the most significant collections in Ireland.

-Since 1992, hundreds of artists from around the world have visited Ballinglen on month-long residencies or Fellowships, and have created art inspired by the wild, rugged North Mayo landscape and coastline.
+Since 1992, hundreds of artists from around the world have visited Ballinglen on month-long residencies or Fellowships.
+They have created art inspired by the wild, rugged North Mayo landscape and coastline.

-16. Learn about the first farmers at the Céide Fields
+15. Learn about the first farmers at the newly revamped Céide Fields Visitor Centre

-The incredible neolithic site at Céide Fields atop the spectacular sea cliffs near Ballycastle County Mayo, Ireland, contains the oldest known stone-walled fields in the world – dating back an incredible 6,000 years.
+The incredible neolithic site at Céide Fields is located atop the spectacular sea cliffs near Ballycastle County Mayo, Ireland.
+It contains the oldest known stone-walled fields in the world – dating back an incredible 6,000 years.
 The fields lie buried beneath a blanket bog landscape that is also of immense ecological importance.

-The site is one of the most historically significant on the planet and the award-winning visitor centre offers breath-taking views of the Céide Cliffs.
+The site is one of the most historically significant on the planet.
+The award-winning visitor centre offers breath-taking views of the Céide Cliffs.